dorawyy/thinkr/doc/Testing_And_Code_Review.md

    - `npm install`
    - `npm run build`
    - `npm run test` OR `npm run test:coverage` (with code coverage)
+   - NOTE: for non-functional tests, you will need an environment variable in a `.env` file in the `backend` directory, please contact the team for this variable when needed

 ### 2.2.
 GitHub Actions Configuration Location